twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

 Also, the best place to execute this participant logic is in the exiting `ConferenceMonitor` of our flex-dialpad-addon-plugin (which we've made available through the above mentioned [branch](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin/tree/recover-non-graceful-disconnects)).

 A Flex feature request has been logged - to ideally allow this native Flex behavior to be configurable or overridden.

-### Internal Transfers
-The current shared state model (keyed on Conference SID) may not play very well with internal transfers - as it could result in two participants concurrently being seen as the "worker".
-Need to build some robustness around this and test it first and foremost.
-It might be OK!

 ### Edge Cases
 Lots of testing will reveal these.
 The current state is largely focused on the happy path, where remaining participants are active calls (not on hold) and nobody decides to intervene and drop from the conference during the reconnect orchestration.